justincranford/springs/README.md

 # springs
-Reusable Spring Boot libraries for secure Web servers and clients.
+Secure by default Spring Boot for secure Web servers and clients.